av-bobrovskikh/AraLightMeta/README.md

 Sankey diagrams for visualization of Gene Ontology categories and processes upregulated/downregulated in short/long high light.

-Gene Regulatory Networks (GRNs) for short- and long-term responses.
+Gene regulatory networks (GRNs) for short- and long-term responses.

 All output files are saved in the subdirectories: 1_step_results, 2_step_results_(leaves/seedlings), and 3_step_results_(leaves/seedlings).

-# Key functions and modules:
+# Key functions:

-plot_expression_heatmap() — generates normalized heatmaps of gene expression with certain minimal percentage threshold of DEGs occurence in groups.
+plot_expression_heatmap()—generates normalized heatmaps of gene expression with a certain minimal percentage threshold of DEGs occurrence in groups.

-create_sankey_go() — constructs Sankey diagrams based on GO terms.
+create_sankey_go()—constructs Sankey diagrams based on GO terms.

-visualize_network() — visualizes regulatory and co-expression networks with metadata: regulation, clusters, their GO enriched terms.
+visualize_network()—visualizes regulatory and co-expression networks with metadata: regulation, clusters, and their GO-enriched terms.

-run_go_analysis() — performs GO enrichment analysis for specified gene lists.
+run_go_analysis()—performs GO enrichment analysis for specified gene lists.

-run_wgcna — modular analysis of gene expression with automatic selection of soft-thresholding parameters.
+run_wgcna—modular analysis of gene expression with automatic selection of soft-thresholding parameters.

-visualize_network — inference of gene regulatory networks using tree-based methods.
+visualize_network—inference of gene regulatory networks using tree-based methods.

 # Output files examples:

-*.pdf — vector graphics fpr plots and diagrams.
+*.pdf—vector graphics for plots and diagrams.

-*.tsv — tab-separated tables with results from GO analysis, co-expression, and statistical summaries in tables.
+*.tsv—tab-separated tables with results from GO analysis, co-expression, and statistical summaries in tables.

-*.Rdata — R environment snapshots for reproducibility.
+*.Rdata—R environment snapshots for reproducibility.

+For questions or suggestions regarding this project, please open an issue in the repository or contact the author (Aleksandr V. Bobrovskikh) directly via email (avb@bionet.nsc.ru).